When image sliders first hit the interwebs, I used to think they were cool.

 - Video backgrounds distract from your call-to-action (CTA) as a moving video clip draws attention to itself instead of your CTA.

 Unlike image sliders, there’s not much room for compromise with a video background.
-If you want to maximise your conversion – don’t use one.
+If you want to maximize your conversion – don’t use one.

 If your heart is really set on a video background, try opting for one that’s really short, so it doesn’t take too long to load or eat up too much data.